gijswijs/phd_thesis_markdown/source/10_research_methodology.md

 \normalsize

-Using the wrapper it is possible to implement several algorithms, and run them on any possible configuration of different clients across three nodes.
+Using the wrapper it is possible to implement several test scenarios, and run them on any possible configuration of different clients across multiple nodes.

 [^listchannels]: c-lightning returns all channels out of the network graph as it is known to the client, when using listchannels, whereas the other clients return the channels of that specific node.
 The other clients have a separate command for returning the network graph as it is known to the client.
 [^newaddress]: Eclair doesn't support a wallet, instead it uses bitcoind's wallet

 ## Testing cluster

 The open source tool Simverse[^simverse] will be used to create a testing environment.
 Simverse generates a local cluster of LN nodes, each running one of three supported clients.
 Those clients align with the clients with the largest share.
 Each LN node runs in it's own Docker container and Docker-compose is used to manage the cluster.

 The LN nodes use Bitcoin Core's Bitcoind implementation as a Bitcoin backend.
 Bitcoind will run in regression testing mode, known as regtest mode.
 This is a local test mode, making it possible to almost instantly create blocks with no real world value.
 Using regtest mode, the different implementations can be tested without incurring transaction fees for the on-chain transactions and without having to wait for blocks to be mined.

+With the testing cluster in place we can use the wrapper is the intermediary between the test scenario and the node.

 [^simverse]: https://github.com/darwin/simverse

 ## Improve BDA algorithm

+The first test scenarios will consider the existing BDA algorithm.
 The original minmaxBandwidth algorithm proposed by Herrera-Joancomarti [-@Herrera-Joancomarti2019] is bound by an upper limit set by MAX_PAYMENT_ALLOWED.
 This limit makes it impossible to probe balances that are higher than $2^{32} - 1 msat$.

 Consider a channel $AB$ with capacity $C_{AB}$.
 Since $C_{AB} = C_{BA} = balance_{AB} + balance_{BA}$, the following holds